seladb/PcapPlusPlus/Examples/IPDefragUtil/README.md

 	IPDefragUtil mypcap.pcap -o output.pcap -f "ip src 10.0.0.1"

 Reassemble only fragments with source IP of 10.0.0.1.
-All packets in mypcap.pcapng will be writen to output file: both those matching the filter (and reassembled) and those who don't:
+All packets in mypcap.pcapng will be written to output file: both those matching the filter (and reassembled) and those who don't:

 	IPDefragUtil mypcap.pcapng -o output.pcapng f "src ip 10.0.0.1" -a

 Reassemble only fragments with source IP of 10.0.0.1 and IP ID of 123.
-All packets in mypcap.pcapng will be writen to output file: both those matching the filter (and fragmented) and those who don't:
+All packets in mypcap.pcapng will be written to output file: both those matching the filter (and fragmented) and those who don't:

 	IPDefragUtil mypcap.pcapng -o output.pcapng -f "src ip 10.0.0.1" -d 123 -a